jerryhgladinet/docs/user_web/source/chapter12.rst

 Attaching a Folder From the Client
 ====================================

-Users can also Attach a Local Folder from their client.
+If you have the Windows Client installed, Users can also Attach a Local Folder from their client.

 .. figure:: _static/image_s14_1_1a.png
     :align: center